werf/lockgate/README.md

 locker := lockgate.NewHttpLocker("http://localhost:55589")
 ```

-All cooperating processes should use the same kubernetes-params.
+All cooperating processes should use the same URL endpoint of lockgate http lock server.
 In this example there should be lockgate http locker server avaiable at `localhost:55589` address.
 See below how to bring up such server.

 ## Lockgate http locker server